Graduate Degree Program Policies

 The University of St. Thomas is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA), and holds business accreditation from The Association to Advance Collegiate Schools of Business (AACSB International).

 Program advising is available in all of the graduate programs.
-Students who have questions about curriculum or their academic progress are encouraged to consult with these advisors.
+Students who have questions about curriculum or their academic progress are encouraged to consult with these advisers.

 If a student registers for a course without the appropriate permissions or prerequisites, program staff may withdraw the student from the course.
 Students must submit written requests for exceptions to registration or prerequisite policies to the deans or directors of the college or school that administer the policies.
 These requests must specify: